lemmingDev/ESP32-BLE-Gamepad/README.md

-## NAME CHANGE IN LIBRARY MANAGER - PLEASE READ
+## NAME CHANGE IN LIBRARAY MANAGER - PLEASE READ
 Hi all DIY gaming enthusiasts.
 Please be aware that the official name for this library in the library manager has changed from